Military budget of the United States: 2012 fiscal cliff

-This was after half a dozen Congresspeople very experienced in military matters either resigned from Congress or lost their reelection fights, including Joe Lieberman (I-CT).
+This was after half a dozen members of Congress very experienced in military matters either resigned from Congress or lost their reelection fights, including Joe Lieberman (I-CT).

 Lawrence Korb has noted that given recent trends military entitlements and personnel costs will take up the entire defense budget by 2039.

 GAO audits

-The Government Accountability Office was unable to provide an audit opinion on the 2010 financial statements of the U.S. government due to "widespread material internal control weaknesses, significant uncertainties, and other limitations."
+The GAO was unable to provide an audit opinion on the 2010 financial statements of the US government due to "widespread material internal control weaknesses, significant uncertainties, and other limitations."
 The GAO cited as the principal obstacle to its provision of an audit opinion "serious financial management problems at the Department of Defense that made its financial statements unauditable."

-In Fiscal Year (FY) 2011, seven out of 33 DoD reporting entities received unqualified audit opinions.
+In FY2011, seven out of 33 DoD reporting entities received unqualified audit opinions.
 Under Secretary of Defense Robert F. Hale acknowledged enterprise-wide weaknesses with controls and systems.
-Further management discussion in the FY 2011 DoD Financial Report states "we are not able to deploy the vast numbers of accountants that would be required to reconcile our books manually".
-Congress has established a deadline of FY 2017 for the DoD to achieve audit readiness.
+Further management discussion in the FY2011 DoD Financial Report states "we are not able to deploy the vast numbers of accountants that would be required to reconcile our books manually".
+Congress has established a deadline of FY2017 for the DoD to achieve audit readiness.

-For FYs 1998-2010 the Department of Defense's financial statements were either unauditable or such that no audit opinion could be expressed.
-Several years behind other government agencies, the first results from an army of about 2,400 contracted DoD auditors are expected on 15 November 2018.
+For FYs 1998–2010 the Department of Defense's financial statements were either unauditable or such that no audit opinion could be expressed.
+Several years behind other government agencies, the first results from an army of about 2,400 contracted DoD auditors were expected on 15 November 2018.

 Post–World War II overview and reform

 Post–World War II

-The conclusion of World War II and the start of the Cold War prompted the rapid expansion of a arms race.
+The conclusion of World War II and the start of the Cold War prompted the rapid expansion of an arms race.
 Subsequently, the reallocation of budgets, prompted by several wars and proxy wars forced the Department of Defense to increase research and development of new military systems and equipment to proliferate on a mass scale to compete with, at the time, the Soviet Union.
-On January 17, 1961, then President Dwight D. Eisenhower in a farewell address to the United States warned the people and government of the United States about the creation of a “military-industrial complex”.
+On 17 January 1961, then-President Dwight D. Eisenhower in a farewell address to the US warned the people and government about the creation of a "military-industrial complex".
 As prompted by President Eisenhower, the war had arguably become an industry.
-It was also speculated (by Eisenhower) that the arms industry would bring war-like industrial influence into the various sectors of government.
-In a section of President Eisenhower’s speech, he stated: “In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.
-The potential for the disastrous rise of misplaced power exists and will persist”.
+It was also speculated by Eisenhower that the arms industry would bring war-like industrial influence into the various sectors of government.
+He stated: "In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.
+The potential for the disastrous rise of misplaced power exists and will persist."